TACC/Core-Portal/README.md

 #### Start the development environment:

-- `docker compose -f ./server/conf/docker/docker-compose-dev.all.debug.yml up`
+- `docker-compose -f ./server/conf/docker/docker-compose-dev.all.debug.yml up`

 #### Initialize the application in the `cep_django` container: